pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 > :white_check_mark: After this change, your `index.ts` should [look like this](./code/03-provisioning-infrastructure/step3.ts).

-Now deploy the changes:
+Deploy the changes:
 ```bash
 pulumi up
 ```

-The key part is to make sure that the security group is created in the vpc.
-Also, we you must use securitygroup instead of securitygrouprules(otherwise, this will create/delete on every update)
+The important part is that the security group is created in our vpc and not in the `default` vpc.
+Wemust use securitygroup instead of securitygrouprules(otherwise, this securitygrouprules will create/delete on every update)

-## Step 4 &mdash;  Figure out the Subnets via Interpolation
+## Step 4 &mdash;  Extract the the Subnets via Interpolation

 The vm will need a subnet to place this in.
 We need to use [Interpolation](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/#outputs-and-strings)
 Interpolation allows us to concatenate string outputs with other strings directly to figure it out.